scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 aggregating the behavior of the idiosyncratic agents subject to sensible requirements on the characteristics of the aggregate (such as, in a stock market, that the number of shares sold must match the number of shares bought).
+For a broad review of representative-agent and heterogeneous-agent economic modeling, see the discussion by [Guvenen2011] and [Kirman1992].
+More broadly, the branch of agent-based macroeconomics explores the issues of emergence and complexity more broadly.
+The interested reader is directed to the Handbooks of Computational Economics, Volumes 4 and 2: [Hommes2018] and [Tesfatsion2006].
+The most recent volume in particular outlines similarities and differences between more traditional heterogeneous-agent macroeconomics and agent-based methods, inspired from fields such as physics and ecology.

-The Heterogeneous-Agent Resources toolKit (HARK) is a modular programming framework for solving, estimating, and simulating macroeconomic models in which economic agents can be heterogeneous in a large number of ways.
+The Heterogeneous-Agent Resources toolKit (HARK) is a modular programming framework for solving, estimating, and simulating macroeconomic models with heterogeneous agents.
+HARK is written in Python 2.7, with a pull request underway at the time of this writing to make it fully compatible with both Python 2.7 and 3.6.
+Agents in HARK can be heterogeneous in a large number of ways, such as in wealth, income processes, preferences, or expectations.
 Models with heterogeneity among agents have proven to be increasingly useful for policy and research purposes.

-For example, recent work by has shown that changes in interest rates (caused, for example, by monetary policy actions) affect the economy in large part by reallocating income flows across different types of households (borrowers versus lenders, e.g.) rather than by causing every household to change their behavior in the same way (as, implicitly, in a traditional RA model).
-[Carroll2017a] shows that the response to fiscal policy (e.g., stimulus payments, or tax cuts) depends crucially on how such payments are distributed across different groups (an extension of unemployment benefits has a bigger effect on spending than a cut in the capital gains tax).
+For example, recent work by has shown that changes in interest rates affect the economy in large part by reallocating income flows across different types of households rather than by causing every household to change their behavior in the same way.
+The latter implicitly occurs in a traditional rational expectations model but may be misleading regarding the underlying channel of effect.
+[Carroll2017a] shows that the response to fiscal policy such as stimulus payments or tax cuts) depends crucially on how such payments are distributed across different groups.
+For example, an extension of unemployment benefits has a bigger effect on spending than a cut in the capital gains tax.
 [Geanakoplos2010] outlines how heterogeneity drives the leverage cycle, and [Geanakoplos2012] applies these insights to large-scale model of the housing and mortgage markets.